sameersaeed/stock-crypto-lookup-site/README.md

+# Stock / Crypto Web Application

-uses Alpha Vantage's Stock APIs to retrieve info for a stock/crypto inputted by the user
+Uses Alpha Vantage's Stock APIs to retrieve info for a stock/crypto inputted by the user